In This Article

 It's easy to see how 1,2-Propanediol and 1,3-Propanediol (aka propylene glycol and propanediol, respectively) could be regularly confused for each other.
 The two ingredients are very similar and even share the same chemical formula; however, they have different chemical structures (as Wong explains it, the alcohol group is connected differently), which changes the way they function.

 But structurally isn't the only way the ingredients differ.
 Palep adds that propanediol is derived from corn, while propylene glycol is derived from petrochemicals.
 Although propylene glycol is determined to be safe in skincare and cosmetics, propanediol is commonly used as an alternative to propylene glycol for those who want products that don't contain petroleum-based glycols.
-Palep points out that not enough studies exist yet to determine if it's the safer option, but studies show propanediol to be less sensitizing and irritating to the skin than propylene glycol.
+Palep points out that not enough studies exist yet to determine if it's the safer option, but studies show propanediol is likely less sensitizing and irritating to the skin.

 Side Effects of Propanediol